GUIDELINES FOR OBSERVERS

 A meeting of the Jury is called a Jury session (or sometimes “Jury meeting”).

-During the Olympiads, the Steering Committee will invite you to report about the situation in your country relating to your own National Chemistry Olympiad.
+During the Olympiads, the Steering Committee will invite you to report on the situation in your country relating to your own National Chemistry Olympiad.

 3. Countries not automatically invited to the IChO must apply to the organizer by the end of November preceding the Olympiad.
 The organizer invites these countries to the Olympiad based on the recommendation of the Steering Committee.
 Newly invited countries must send an observer to two consecutive Olympiads before its pupils can participate in the IChO.
 The observer participates in Jury meetings and all Olympiad procedures as a non-voting member in order to learn about the content and procedure of the competition.